 Activities of Daily Living (ADL) Questionnaire

-Social Security uses the ADL questionaire to determine how your disability affect your daily life.
+Social Security uses the ADL questionaire to determine how your disability affects your daily life.

 Individuals who apply for Social Security Disability (SSD) or SSI will most likely be asked to complete an Activities of Daily Living (ADL) questionnaire.
 Social Security uses the ADL questionnaire to help evaluate how severely a medical impairment affects a person's life, according to the functional limitations placed on both work activities and daily living activities.